Party Tableware

 The order is important so that when guests enter the room, they know exactly where to begin and the flow ensures that they do not to miss anything and have to back track.

-To make your tables more interesting, use "lifts and levels" when possible.
-All you have to do, is find objects around your house, like stacks of books, or upside-down Tupperware containers, and put of few of them underneath your tablecloths so that some of your dishes are elevated.
-This creates visual interest instead of everything being flat on the tables.
+To make your party tables more interesting, use "lifts and levels" when possible.
+All you have to do is find objects around your house, like stacks of books, or upside-down Tupperware containers, put of few of them underneath your tablecloths and set some of the dishes on top so they are elevated.
+This creates visual interest instead of everything being flat on your party tables.

 Party Tableware and setup is usually one of the easiest parts of having a party.
 It doesn't take much to get it right, just a little bit of organization and forethought.